 - Add all into a blender or food processor.
 Blend at low speed for no more than 30 seconds.

-- Chill in fridge for a few hours to marinate the flavors together.
+- Chill in the fridge for a few hours to marinate the flavors together.

 *Optional: Before refrigeration, pour blended salsa into a saucepan and simmer for 30 minutes.
 This helps break down the cellular walls of the vegetables, ramping up the flavor even more.*